DataDog/dd-agent-comp-experiments/README.md

 Many components naturally gather into larger areas of the agent codebase, such as DogStatsD.
 In many cases, these components are not intended for use outside of that area.
-These components should be defined in an `internal/` package, and included in a `Modules` definition in the parent package.
+These components should be defined in an `internal/` package, and included in a `Module` definition in the parent package.
-This single `Modules` can then be included by apps that require that functionality.
+This single `Module` can then be included by apps that require that functionality.

 ### Testing